srobo/team-emails/SR2026/2026-04-29-competition-wrapup.md

 ## Future Events

 We hope to run a competition next year and see you all there.
-We plan to open places around September and will let you know as soon as they are.
+We plan to open places around September and will let you know as soon as they are open.

 In the meantime, be sure to follow us on [Instagram](https://www.instagram.com/student_robotics).
 If you haven't done so already, please sign up to [our general mailing list](https://studentrobotics.org/compete/), to be notified as soon as places are open.